 Information about the hotel will be included in the Summer issue of Kiting.
 It will also be posted on the website in June.
 Although the AKA does have a block of rooms set aside, it is best to reserve your room early.

 I noticed the AKA has a reception; am I welcome to attend if I am registered for the convention?
 Is my significant other also welcome to attend, even if they are not registered for the convention?

-The Reception is sponsored by the AKA convention budget, and is therefore part of the official AKA convention.
-If you are not registered for the convention, you are not contributing to the cost of the reception.
+The Reception is sponsored by the AKA convention budget and is, therefore, part of the official AKA convention.
+If you are not registered for the convention, you are not contributing to the reception’s cost.

 I am registered for the full convention, but my significant other is not.
 Is there any way I could get an extra spot at one of the workshops so my partner can attend?

 The AKA has created a “day pass” registration, which allows a member to register for only a day or two.
 Whatever day(s) they register for, they are allowed to attend all of the events on that day.
 The exception to this rule is the banquets (you need to purchase a banquet ticket) and the field competitions.
 All competitors in trophy events need to be registered for the full convention.

 Can I participate in the competitions at the convention?

 It depends on each competition.
 Sport kite competition both indoors and outdoors is restricted to only invited pre-qualified flyers.
 For qualifying information, contact your regional director.

 The kitemakers and fighter kite competition, the rok battles, and all challenges are open to every registered convention attendee.